-- Remember that when you're opted into Tweet location, location suggestions may be offered to you, but you can still choose not to share your location for individual Tweets (see this article for instructions).
+- Remember that when you're opted into Tweet location, suggested locations may be offered to you, but you can still choose not to share your location for individual Tweets (see this article for instructions).

 - Please familiarize yourself with our general location settings and the settings of any applications and devices you Tweet with so that you are always aware of the information you share.

 - Remember, once you post something online, it’s out there for others to see.

 What location information is displayed?

 - All geolocation information begins as a location (latitude and longitude), sent from your browser or device.
 Twitter won't show any location information unless you've opted in to the feature, and have allowed your device or browser to transmit your coordinates to us.

 - If you have chosen to attach location information to your Tweets, your selected location label is displayed underneath the text of the Tweet.

 - On twitter.com, you can select a location label such as the name of a neighborhood or city.

 - If you tap the location marker while composing your Tweet and toggle on the option to tag your precise location, that Tweet will include both the location label of your choice and your device's precise location (latitude and longitude), which can be found via API.
 Your precise location may be more specific than the location label you select.